largeapp/Brain-Image-Analysis/README.md

 # Brain-Image-Analysis
 Paper list and resources on machine learning for brain image (e. g. fMRI and sMRI) analysis.

-Contributed by Jinlong Hu, Yuezhen Kuang and Lijie Cao.
+Contributed by Jinlong Hu, Yuezhen Kuang, and Lijie Cao, from School of Computer Science and Engineering, South China University of Technology, Guangzhou, China.

 ##### Table of Contents